Board of Directors

 2023-24 Board Meeting Dates:

-FL SEE board meetings normally take place on the second Tuesday of every other month at 5:30pm via ZOOM meetings unless otherwise stated below.
-They are open to the membership, please email info@floridasee.org to participate as a member guest.
+FL SEE board meetings usually occur on the second Tuesday of every other month at 5:30 pm via ZOOM meetings unless otherwise stated below.
+They are open to the membership.
+Please email info@floridasee.org to participate as a member guest.

 September 10th, 2024